Building A Trailer Frame Around The Wheels (Full Width Deck)

 Some people prefer simplicity of a straight frame trailer.
 Others like the visibility and lower aerodynamic drag of a straight frame (not as wide).
 Still others prefer the maximum volume of the side extended trailer.

-Both styles have their place – and their shortcomings.
+Both styles have their place – their advantages, and their shortcomings.
 However, in this article we are looking at ways to build a trailer frame around the wheels.

 Building A Trailer Frame Around The Wheels